withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 To continue using local images in Markdown using standard Markdown syntax (`![]()`), move your images into your `public/` folder.
 You may need to update the link to the relative URL.

-You can learn more about [using images in Astro](/en/guides/images/) in our Images Guide.
+You can learn more about [using images in Astro](/en/guides/images/) in the Images Guide.

 ### Gatsby GraphQL to Astro